President - Desiree Logsdon

-Mery Santos has over 20 years of international marketing and sales experience, with an emphasis in food, beverages and agriculture.
+Mery has more than 20 years of international marketing and sales experience, with an emphasis in food, beverages and agriculture.
 Mery has been involved in many important aspects of managing successful businesses.
 Her first trip to a coffee-producing country was in 2000, while working for the Bunn-O-Matic Corporation as part of the International Sales team.

 At that time, she found one of her many passions in life: the World of Coffee.
 Since then, she has participated in many international events such as the 2010 International Coffee Conference in Guatemala, the 2010 National Coffee Association Conference and the 2010 Specialty Coffee Association of America Conference.
 In addition, she volunteered for a coffee consulting project with the USAID, “Farmer to Farmer” program in Guatemala (2007) and was keynote speaker at the “Agritrade- Guatemala ” conference in 2008.